Easy and Effective Gross Motor Skills Activities for Children with Autism, APD or ADHD

 “Yoga and meditation positively affect various symptoms in children with ADHD, including attention, hyperactivity, and impulsive behavior.
 If done in family group sessions, it also benefited the parents and family dynamics, suggesting a potential option for family therapy.
 Furthermore, other psychological symptoms, such as anxiety or low self-esteem, appeared to be positively impacted by these interventions.”

 • Original: Set up an area with plenty of space.
-You can use a yoga mat for more grip and padding if you wish but it’s not mandatory.
-Practice moving into downward facing dog, cat/cow, or baby cobra.
+You can use a yoga mat for more grip and padding if you wish, but it’s not mandatory.
+Practice moving into downward-facing dog, cat/cow, or baby cobra.

 • Modified: Gradually increase the height or the duration of time spent holding the position.
 With practice, your child could move from one pose straight into the next.